SaftIng/safting.github.io/doc/phpframework/index.md

 <a class="btn" href="backends">Documentation</a>

-Backends are actual implementations of the interfaces of _Saft.library_ (e.g. cache, querycache, store adapters and so on) using some special methodology and technology.
+Backends are actual implementations of the interfaces of _Saft.library_, for instance a cache or store adapter.
+Some may provide different kinds of implementations.

 ### Saft.rdf